raidancampbell/golang-pprof-talk/30m/30m-speed-pprof.md

 ---
 ## how can I use it?
 ### the 8 HTTP profiler endpoints: Goroutine & Heap
-1. /debug/pprof/goroutine
+1. `/debug/pprof/goroutine`
-    - Stop The World (STW): what is the stacktrace of every gouroutine?
+    - Stop The World (STW): what is the stacktrace of every goroutine?
-3. /debug/pprof/heap == /debug/pprof/allocs
+3. `/debug/pprof/heap` == `/debug/pprof/allocs`
-    - roughly once per 512KB of allocated memory, a sample is taken
+    - once per 512KiB of allocated memory, a sample is taken
     - tightly coupled with the garbage collector, so this profile understands in use vs allocated memory
     - the only difference between `heap` and `allocs` is whether inuse or alloc space is shown by default in `pprof`
 ---
 ## how can I use it?
 ### the 8 HTTP profiler endpoints: The Ones Nobody Uses
-3. /debug/pprof/threadcreate
+3. `/debug/pprof/threadcreate`
-    - similar to `/debug/pprof/goroutine?debug=1`, but for OS threads (`m` in stdlib)
+    - what golang stacktrace resulted in the creation of a new OS thread
     - [useless since 2013](https://github.com/golang/go/issues/6104)
-4. /debug/pprof/block
+4. `/debug/pprof/block`
     - disabled by default, use `runtime.SetBlockProfileRate` to enable
     - at the above rate samples are captured for goroutines that are blocked (e.g. network IO, channels)
-5. /debug/pprof/mutex
+5. `/debug/pprof/mutex`
-    - disabled by default, use `runtime.SetBlockProfileRate` to enable
+    - disabled by default, use `runtime.SetMutexProfileFraction` to enable
     - at the above rate samples are captured for goroutines that are blocked on mutex contention
-6. /debug/pprof/cmdline
+6. `/debug/pprof/cmdline`
     - what arguments was this go program run with?
-Not even remotely a profile.
+    - Not even remotely a profile.
 ---
 ## how can I use it?
 ### the 8 HTTP profiler endpoints: CPU & Trace
-7. /debug/pprof/profile
+7. `/debug/pprof/profile`
     - CPU profile: every 10ms captures a stacktrace of all running goroutines
     - anything waiting is not captured. so if CPU usage isn't high, this profile will not have much insight
     - capture length can be tuned with `?seconds=n` parameter, defaults to 30s
-8. /debug/pprof/trace
+8. `/debug/pprof/trace`
     - does not respect `debug` parameters, exports a trace for `go tool trace` to interpret
-    - has an appreciable performance overhead, most estimates put it at 5-15%
+    - has an appreciable performance overhead, most estimates put it at ~15%
-    - instruments the runtime scheduler for insight on goroutine interactions
+    - the runtime contains 48 flavors of events (as of 1.16) that it will emit when tracing, like entering a syscall or GC start
     - has special support for syscalls, garbage collection, and blocking
     - useful for diagnosing latency (e.g. why did this request take 2 seconds to process?)
     - capture length can be tuned with `?seconds=n` parameter, defaults to 1s